ljm625/srv6-vpp-controller/README.md

 }
 ```

-Modify the config file, replace the config
+Modify the config file, replace the config:

 - etcd_host : The ETCD database hostname